 However, as is the case with so many things in the world of style – it’s not just a matter of what you wear, it’s also about how you wear it.
 And with that reasoning very much in mind, we’d like to take to the stand in defence of one of winter’s most misunderstood accessories.

 If you’ve ever uttered the words, “Hats just don’t suit me” it may be because you’ve simply been wearing the wrong ones.
-In the world of beanies, there are a number of styles to get to grips with and something to match even the weirdest and lumpiest of face shapes.
+Beanies work well with menswear’s current love of utilitarian workwear and there are a number of styles to match even the weirdest and lumpiest of face shapes.

 Picking The Right Beanie For Your Face